Career Definition for a Materials Management Clerk

 General Office Clerk

-The BLS reported their annual median wage as $29,580 in 2015.
-Slower than average employment growth of 3% was anticipated by the BLS for these positions from 2014-2024, with opportunities for those with strong computer software skills being the best.
+The BLS reported their annual median wage as $32,730 in 2018.
+A decline in employment of 1% was anticipated by the BLS for these positions from 2016-2026, with opportunities for those with strong computer software skills being the best.